|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Recovery of Remains

-Ganz, Ham, Wagner, Myers and Ommundsen were never located and are memorialized on the tablets of the missing at Manila American Cemetary.
+Ganz, Ham, Wagner, Myers and Ommundsen were never located and remain Missing In Action (MIA).
+All five are memorialized on the tablets of the missing at Manila American Cemetery.

-Downing has a memorial marker at Hogan Cemetery in Locust Grove, OK.
+Downing was seven-eighths Cherokee Indian.
+He was buried on June 16, 1948 at Hogan Cemetery in Locust Grove, OK.

 The port wing is against the reef at 1m.
 The starboard wing is 9m deep.
 The fuselage is broken in half behind the wings, and the rear is missing.
 Inside the fuselage is filled with silt and debris.
 One machine gun is visible.
 Visibility on the wreck is almost zero due to its proximity to shore.

 PNG Museum Aircraft Status Card - B-24D Liberator 42-40670

 American Battle Monuments Commission (ABMC) - Jack D. Ganz

 American Battle Monuments Commission (ABMC) - Donald W. Ham

 American Battle Monuments Commission (ABMC) - Jack R. Myers